-May Delays Crucial Vote On Draft Brexit Deal Amid Doubts About Its Prospects
+Theresa May Delays Critical Vote On Brexit Deal Amid Fears Of Its Defeat

 May's draft deal has taken flak from nearly all sides of the U.K. political spectrum, including from within her own Conservative Party.

 The crux of the Conservative frustration rests with the status of Northern Ireland, which is part of the U.K. but also shares an open land border with the Republic of Ireland, an EU member.
-Northern Ireland would be placed under different customs regulations than the rest of the U.K. if London and Brussels cannot agree on a future trade relationship.
-Conservatives have dismissed the that as subjecting the region to unwelcome EU oversight.
+If London and Brussels can't agree on a future trade relationship, the draft deal establishes an arrangement, known as a "backstop," as a Plan B to determine how customs regulations at that border will work.

+Many conservatives have dismissed the draft deal as subjecting the region to unwelcome EU oversight; others have voiced concern about placing Northern Ireland under different rules from the rest of the U.K.

-Some members of Parliament who campaigned against Brexit have called for a second referendum on Brexit.
+At the same time, some members of Parliament who campaigned against Brexit have called for a second referendum.

-Meanwhile, Nicola Sturgeon, Scottish National Party leader and first minister of Scotland, said Monday that if Labour Party leader Jeremy Corbyn introduces a motion of no-confidence in May's government, Sturgeon's party would support the measure.
+And Nicola Sturgeon, Scottish National Party leader and first minister of Scotland, said Monday that if Labour Party leader Jeremy Corbyn introduces a motion of no-confidence in May's government, Sturgeon's party would support the measure.

 "We can then work together to give people the chance to stop Brexit in another vote," she tweeted, tagging Corbyn.
 "This shambles can't go on — so how about it?"